 Like most insurance policies, it is advantageous to apply while you are young and in good health.
 In some cases, your LTC benefit pool will offer increased leverage (larger benefit pool) if you can answer no to a few health questions.
-Otherwise, your pool of money might be leveraged 2X instead of 3X over.
+Otherwise, your deposit might be leveraged 2X instead of 3X over.

 Usually a phone interview and a medical records request are all that’s needed to satisfy underwriting requirements.
 And it’s worth noting some hybrid annuities do not penalize applicants for tobacco use.

 The most common complaints about traditional LTC insurance plans are ongoing premiums and yearly increases.
 Most people are reluctant to purchase something they might not ever use – especially when premiums increase often.
 Hybrid annuity accounts avoid these issues as owners maintain control over the account – and premiums are guaranteed never to increase.

 Additionally, non-qualified annuity accounts allow for two owners.
 Couples do not need to purchase two separate policies as is the case with most traditional long term care coverage.
 Two people can be insured under one hybrid annuity allowing for less overall investment.
 This is a distinct advantage for spouses who are both interested in coverage.

 Our clients like hybrid annuities for their significant tax advantages.
 Tax-free benefits and generous 1035 exchange rules allow for easy estate planning.